 SD-WANs separate the control plane from the data plane: low capacity links can be used for the control plane to connect branch office network devices to the SD-WAN controller(s) at the corporate HQ, and high capacity broadband links can carry data between branch offices.
 In the traditional WAN, all traffic would be routed through the corporate HQ which is a highly inefficient approach.

-As with every new technology, there are some inevitable tradeoffs.
-Moving from the old WAN to the new SD-WAN is a complex and multi-phase exercise that involves time, effort and cost.
+As with every new technology there exist some inevitable tradeoffs; SD-WAN has some common challenges too.
+Moving from the old WAN to the new SD-WAN is a complex and multi-phase exercise that involves time, effort, and cost.
 Unless the migration is done with proper planning and execution, it will not yield the expected benefits.

 The user experience definitely improves after migration to an SD-WAN.
 However, connecting to the Internet at the branch office also increases the security threat.
 Therefore security solutions should be considered to prevent any undesirable scenario: options include SD-WAN solutions that offer native security functions and SD-WAN solutions that enable service chaining with 3rd party security services.

 The migration to an SD-WAN is a multi-phase process: during the migration there will be some sites that will be connected to the SD-WAN while others remain connected through the legacy WAN.
 Even then the question arises: should you migrate the whole network to an SD-WAN?
 The answer, as in most other cases, is that is depends…..

 One argument that is used to counter the advantages of SD-WANs is the reduced level of security but a well-planned SD-WAN offers a higher level of security than traditional WANs.

 SD-WANs implement many features that may actually make them more secure compared to private networks.
 The use of end-to-end encryption on SD-WANs is one such security measure that is typically not available on private networks.